coverlet-coverage/coverlet/Documentation/VSTestIntegration.md

 #### Passing runsettings arguments through commandline

-You can avoid to pass `runsettings` file to `dotnet test` driver and use the xml flat syntax command line.
+You can avoid passing a `runsettings` file to `dotnet test` driver by using the xml flat syntax in the command line.
-For instance if you want to set the `Format` element runsettings option you can use this syntax
+For instance if you want to set the `Format` element as a runsettings option you can use this syntax:
 ```
 dotnet test --collect:"XPlat Code Coverage" -- DataCollectionRunSettings.DataCollectors.DataCollector.Configuration.Format=json,cobertura,lcov,teamcity,opencover
 ```

-Take a look here for further informations https://github.com/microsoft/vstest-docs/blob/master/docs/RunSettingsArguments.md
+Take a look here for further information: https://github.com/microsoft/vstest-docs/blob/master/docs/RunSettingsArguments.md

 ## How it works